 However, what is available is the option to cash out and lock in a profit or loss while an event is still going on.
 It’s a more complicated process than a Sportsbook because the market is constantly changing so we would recommend checking out the cash out Ts & Cs on each site, but you can rest assured the option is certainly there on both exchanges.

 Welcome offers for new customers are a key weapon in the bookies’ arsenals when it comes to acquiring brand new bettors.
-Like all good exchanges looking to tempt punters away from Betfair and the other big fish of the betting market, Smarkets have a new customer promotion where they will refund your first £10 of losses back into your account.
+Like all good exchanges looking to tempt punters away from Betfair and the other big fish of the betting market, Smarkets have a new customer promotion where you can trade without a commission for 60 days.

 Over at Betfair they’re offering new exchange customers a risk-free bet of up to £2o, refunded as cash if it loses.
 The initial deposit needs to be made by debit card or Apple Pay and the first qualifying bet needs to be placed and settled within the first seven days of the account opening.

 We always like risk-free bets as an opening offer because you can try to win big with your opening wager, safe in the knowledge that you will be refunded if it’s a loser, and Betfair holds the advantage here because it’s double the refund, meaning you can potentially win bigger with your risk-free bet.